 Artificial turf in Orlando gained tremendous popularity way back in 1966 when it was used in the Astrodome.
 The product used then was called “ChemGrass” and it was developed by Monsanto.

-Later, it was rebranded into AstroTurf.
 During the late twentieth century, the term AstroTruf became a generic name for fake grass.
 The first batch was replaced with a second-generation followed by the third generation.
 The second batch had longer fibers and they used sand infills.

 Meanwhile, the third batch, the ones we see being used today, is a combination of recycled rubber and sand infills known as rubber crumb.

 How is fake grass in Tampa made?
 How does plastic create beautiful lush lawns?

 Fake grass uses white plastic pellets that serve as the base.
 These pellets are then mixed with green pellets to secure the color, as well as U.V., additives, and stabilizers.